-The financial position and results for the year are set out in these financial statements.
-No dividend was paid or proposed during the year (2018: Nil).
+The financial position and results for the year are set out in the financial statements on pages 13 and 14.
+No dividend was paid or proposed during the year (2019: Nil).

 Distributions

 It is not the intention to declare or distribute dividends in respect of redeemable participating share classes.
 All income, earnings and gains of each class of the Fund will be reinvested and reflected in the value of the redeemable participating shares.